Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 First Impressions

 Being the host nation at a World Cup puts enormous pressure on the kit design.
 Millions of new fans, casual and hardcore, are going to walk into stores looking for this jersey.
-Nike knew they couldn't play it safe, and they didn't.
+Nike knew they couldn't play it safe.
+They didn't.

 Design Breakdown